bdnorris/DES-340/projects/project01B.md

 ### Requirements

 **The Masthead** will feature a site title (you can develop a simple logo if you want) and some basic navigation.

-We'll look more at naivgation later, so for now, you'll just include...
+We'll look more at navigation later, so for now, you'll just include...
 - links to
   - "Home"
   - "About"
   - "Contact"
   - "Blog"
 - A search input
--

 **The Hero** will simply need to give a sense of your articles content.
 You can move your main title to here, or it could simply be a large image.
 Refer back to examples and research from the first part of this project.

 **The Footer** will feature...
 - the same links as above
 - some contact information
 - social media links (at least 3)
-- a copywrite notice
+- a copyright notice

 ## Screenshots/Research